- Table of contents

 What is service water

-If industrial water is used for technical processes, it is important that the industrial water is treated appropriately for the machine and the process before each process begins.
-In agriculture, industrial water is often used to irrigate fields.
+If service water is used for technical processes, it is important that it is suitable for the machine and the process for which it is used.
+In agriculture, process water can be used in a variety of ways, for irrigation, animal farming, cooling, spray water, livestock drinking water, etc..

 Areas of application for service water